tracykteal/chicken-naming/README.md

-# chicken-naming
+## README

-A Jupyter notebook for naming chickens
+A repo with a Jupyter notebook for naming chickens

+Chicken names in chickennames.csv from https://countrysidenetwork.com/daily/poultry/chickens-101/good-chicken-names/